 (GBR) Andy Murray def (ARG) Juan Martin Del Potro 7-5, 4-6, 6-2, 7-5

-Andy Murray is now a two-time Olympic Gold Medalist.
-He’s won 18 consecutive matches since falling to Novak Djokovic in the French Open Final back in June.
-The World #2 is now 12-1 in Olympic Men’s Singles competition, his only loss in Round-1 of the Beijing Summer Games.
+Andy Murray is now a two-time Gold Medalist.
+This year, he’s won 18 consecutive matches since falling to Novak Djokovic in the French Open Final back in June.
+The World #2 is now 12-1 in Men’s Singles competition during the Summer Games — his only loss in Round-1 of the Beijing Games.

 Juan Martin Del Potro’s Silver Medal is a step-above his Bronze finish in London.
-There, he defeated Novak Djokovic – as he did in Round-1 of the Rio 2016 Olympic Games just over a week ago.
+There, he defeated Novak Djokovic – as he did in Round-1 here in Rio just over a week ago.
 His run at this year’s Summer Games will be one of legend.
 The return from another wrist surgery 14-months prior.
-The first Olympic Games ever to be held in South America.
+The first Summer Games ever to be held in South America.
 His victory over the World #1 in the First Round.
 A remarkable win over Rafael Nadal in the Semifinals.
 The fan support.
 The outpouring of love from fellow players.
 That blistering forehand.

 Murray picked up the pace at the tail-end of set-3, winning the final four games, gaining the lead with a break.
 In the fourth, neither could hold.
 With Del Potro up 5-4, serving for the set, both were cramping – struggling to get through extended deuce battles.
 Murray seized a remarkable break to level the set at 5-all.
 Down 15-40 in the next game, Murray fought back to take the lead 6-5, his first advantage the entire set.
-It was now or never for the 2012 Gold Medalist…at deuce, Del Potro offered up a rare forehand miss, but saved match point.
-Andy took the ad back, and closed it out on match point #2, earning his second consecutive Olympic Gold.
+It was now or never for the 2012 Gold Medalist — at deuce, Del Potro offered up a rare forehand miss, but saved match point.
+Andy took the ad back, and closed it out on match point #2, earning his second consecutive Gold medal.

 At the net, the two kept each other standing with a long embrace that defined the significance of the moment.
 Murray, now an undoubted Olympic juggernaut.
 Del Potro, back where he belongs at the top of the sport, fearlessly attacking the most intimidating champions of the game.